Business & Economy

 Passed

-This bill updates Queensland's rules for when businesses can access major infrastructure like rail networks and coal terminals.
-It aligns Queensland's access regime with national competition standards and makes the Queensland Competition Authority more accountable when processing applications.
+This bill updates Queensland's rules for when businesses can access major infrastructure like rail networks, coal terminals, and ports.
+It aligns the state's access regime with national competition standards following reviews by the Productivity Commission and the federal Competition Policy Review, and makes the Queensland Competition Authority more accountable when processing applications.

 15/2/2018· Hon J Trad MPBusiness & EconomyGovernment & Elections